kridReyem/GameOfLife/README.md

 # GameOfLife
 JavaScript Implementation of the Game Of Life (Conway's Game of Life).
-Language settings on the actual website are in german, because the coding challenge has been provided in german.

 # General Information
 This is a implementation of Conways game of life from 1970 (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).